AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 ## Who should use the Web SDK?

-The Adobe Experience Platform Web SDK has been developed for the following people:
+Adobe Experience Platform Web SDK has been developed for the following people:

 * Adobe Experience Platform users